Army Specialist Brian Lee Portwine, of Port Orange, Florida, beloved son of Fred Portwine and Peggy Portwine.

 SPC Brain Lee Portwine lost his battle with PTSD, May 27, 2011.
 He was 23 years old.

 Since her son’s death, Peggy Portwine has been a strong advocate for better health care of our returning veterans and to include the families in their plan of care.
-Her grief drove her all the way to Capitol Hill to stand before the House Committee on Veteran’s Affairs; there she gave the testimony of her son, SPC Brian Lee Portwine.
+Her grief drove her all the way to Capitol Hill to stand before the House Committee on Veteran’s Affairs.
+Once there, she gave the testimony of her son, SPC Brian Lee Portwine.